symmetriccurve/Interview-questions/Reactjs Question.md

 ___On INITIALIZATION PHASE we have:___

-Constructor if you are using ES6 Syntax or getInitialState if using ES5 Syntax
+**Constructor** Using ES6 Syntax

+OR

+**getInitialState** Using ES5 Syntax

-	This sets the initial state of the component
+Both of this methods sets the initial state of the component

-**ComponentWillMount**
+	ComponentWillMount
  We use this to update the state even before UI Elements shows up on DOM

-**Render**
+	Render

 The return of this function is what is seen on the UI, it returns Views wrapped inside a single div( Follow up Question: What do you mean by single div, can we not return multiple divs, go to (1A) )

 On the ___UPDATING PHASE___ we have:

-**ComponentWillReceiveProps**
+	ComponentWillReceiveProps

 Everytime a component receives new set of props, this component life cycle is triggered with a argument which are new set of props

-**ShouldComponentUpdate**
+	ShouldComponentUpdate

 This component life cycle when used appropriately will avoid any unnecessary renders of the component(Follow up Question: What do you mean by unnecessary renders), depending on the business logic it might return true or false, if it returns true a render will be triggered, if not render is avoided.

-**ComponentWillUpdate**
+	ComponentWillUpdate

 If ShouldComponentUpdate returns true componentWillUpdate is triggered

-**ComponentDidUpdate**
+	ComponentDidUpdate

 ComponentDidUpdate is called after the Render

 ___On the UNMOUNTING PHASE___ we have:

-**ComponentWillMount**
+	ComponentWillMount

 Is called when component is about to be unmounted from DOM

 ---